Early hands-on with the Canon EOS R8: A compact hybrid camera for beginners

 Priced at $1,499 (body only), the R8 sits right in between the EOS RP and the EOS R in Canon’s entry-level lineup.
 And it’s the same price as the R7, which is an APS-C camera.
 It features the same exact sensor as the more expensive R6 Mark II, which Canon newly designed for that camera.
 That means that the benefits of the R6 Mark II sensor trickle down to this relatively affordable body.
 It’s worth pointing out that it isn’t a stacked or backside-illuminated (BSI) sensor, however.

-As is the trend, the R8 also gets to take advantage of the autofocus advances of Canon’s higher-end models for both still photos and video applications.
+As is the trend, the R8 also gets to take advantage of the autofocus advances of Canon’s higher-end models for both photos and video applications.
 For example, you’ll get Canon’s impressive Dual Pixel CMOS AF for excellent autofocus during video.
-And the new autofocus features released in the R6 Mark II carry over to the R8, such as Detect Only AF, to prevent the focus from shifting around when your subject leaves the frame.
+And the new autofocus features in the R6 Mark II carry over to the R8, such as Detect Only AF, to prevent the focus from shifting around when your subject leaves the frame.
 It’s no slouch when it comes to video recording either, with uncropped 4K60p recording, which is oversampled from 6K.

 R8 handling & design

 The R8 doesn’t depart much from Canon’s typical body design.
 If you’ve shot with a Canon camera before, it’ll have a very familiar feel.
-The hand grip is nice and deep, making it easier to hold, even for longer periods.
+The hand grip is and , making it easier to hold, even for longer periods.
 And yet, the camera is small.
 It only weighs one pound, almost half a pound less than the RP.
 Without a lens attached, it feels silly lightweight.
 You won’t mind keeping this in a bag or even around your neck when traveling, provided you also stick with a compact lens.

 The R8 does away with the mechanical shutter, a first in the R line.
 Instead, it utilizes an electronic first curtain shutter and an electronic shutter.
 These result in six frames per second (fps) and up to 40 fps, respectively.
 There is no in-body stabilization, so if that’s important to you, you’ll either want a lens with stabilization or a different camera.
 The R8 does offer a self-cleaning sensor, which is useful for keeping dust spots out of your images.